zhengyup/tp/docs/DeveloperGuide.md

 The following class is created:

-* `SelectView` - This class represents the SelectView responsible for displaying the details of the card.
+* `SelectView` - This class represents the panel responsible for displaying the details of the card.

 The following methods are added: